lque36708-pixel/Groq-Chat-CLI-MINI/readme.md

 # Groq Chat Mini

 A focused terminal chat client for the [Groq API](https://console.groq.com/), built around three core use cases: **chat, text summarization, and file attachment**.
 Supports OCR for scanned PDFs and images (Vietnamese + English).
+(THis is a simplified version of Groq-Chat-CLI)

 ---